-- Edm.EntityType - cannot be used as the type of a singleton in an entity container because it doesn't define a structure, which defeats the purpose of a singleton. - cannot be used as the type of an entity set because all entities in an entity set must have the same key fields to uniquely identify them within the set. - cannot be the base type of an entity type or complex type. - Edm.ComplexType - o cannot be the base type of an entity type or complex type. - Edm.PrimitiveType - cannot be used as the type of a key property of an entity type or as the underlying type of an enumeration type. - cannot be used as the underlying type of a type definition in a CSDL document with a version of 4.0. - can be used as the underlying type of a type definition in a CSDL document with a version of 4.01 or greater. - Edm.Untyped - cannot be returned in a payload with an OData-Version header of 4.0.
-Services should treat untyped properties as dynamic properties in 4.0 payloads. - o cannot be used as the type of a key property of an entity type. - o cannot be the base type of an entity type or complex type. - o cannot be used as the underlying type of a type definition or enumeration type. - Collection (Edm.
-PrimitiveType) - o cannot be used as the type of a property or term. - o cannot be used as the type of a parameter or the return type of an action or function. - Collection (Edm.Untyped)

-• cannot be returned in a payload with an OData-Version header of 4.0.
+- Edm.EntityType - cannot be used as the type of a singleton in an entity container because it doesn't define a structure, which defeats the purpose of a singleton. - cannot be used as the type of an entity set because all entities in an entity set must have the same key fields to uniquely identify them within the set. - o cannot be the base type of an entity type or complex type. - Edm.ComplexType - cannot be the base type of an entity type or complex type. - Edm.PrimitiveType - cannot be used as the type of a key property of an entity type or as the underlying type of an enumeration type. - cannot be used as the underlying type of a type definition in a CSDL document with a version of 4.0. - can be used as the underlying type of a type definition in a CSDL document with a version of 4.01 or greater. - Edm.Untyped - cannot be returned in a payload with an OData-Version header of 4.0.
+Services should treat untyped properties as dynamic properties in 4.0 payloads. - cannot be used as the type of a key property of an entity type. - cannot be the base type of an entity type or complex type. - cannot be used as the underlying type of a type definition or enumeration type. - Collection(Edm.PrimitiveType) - cannot be used. - Collection(Edm.Untyped) - cannot be returned in a payload with an OData-Version header of 4.0.
 Services should treat untyped properties as dynamic properties in 4.0 payloads.

-3.5 Built-In Types for defining Vocabulary Terms
+3.6 Built-In Types for defining Vocabulary Terms